 Dievas, the German watchmaker with a Lithuanian name (in Baltic mythology Dievas is the supreme god) has recently uploaded a number of photos regarding its upcoming diver: the new Dievas Timeattack Chronograph.

-Judging by initial information that we possess, the timekeeper is going to be presented in a massive, even for a diving watch, stainless steel (well, it is actually a hardened stainless steel that is marketed as “6STEEL” alloy with, as far as I understand, higher percentage of carbon molecules that makes the alloy harder to scratch: something that you may find handy if you plan to use this luxury diver as a real diving companion) case that measures 43 millimeters in diameter and is about 15.5 millimeters thick.
+Judging by the initial information that we possess, the timekeeper is going to be presented in a massive, even for a diving watch, stainless steel (well, it is actually a hardened stainless steel that is marketed as “6STEEL” alloy with, as far as I understand, a higher percentage of carbon molecules that makes the alloy harder to scratch: something that you may find handy if you plan to use this luxury diver as a real diving companion) case that measures 43 millimeters in diameter and is about 15.5 millimeters thick.

 Although the watch is rated for 300 meters of water resistance and can be used as a diving companion, its rotating bezel lacks the usual diving scale but is graduated from 1 to 12, so it can be used to tell the time in another time zone.